ezekg/flint/README.md

 ### Recursive shorthand with variable context

 Use this if your context is *not* indentical across breakpoints.
 The `context` is the span of the elements parent.
 You can now use `$context: auto`, and we'll do all the calculations for you.
-Just be sure a parent selector with a Flint instance actually exists, or you'll throw a warning and get no output.
+Just be sure a parent selector with a Flint instance actually flint-exists, or you'll throw a warning and get no output.

 When using `$context: auto` on fixed grids, Flint will automagically calculate based on the width of the closest parent element instance.